Hall of Fame

 She is also involved with neighborhood schools and was elected to a two-year term as a community representative on one of Chicago’s Local School Councils.
 She has written numerous articles and contributed to other publications in her field.

-The BSAA Scholarship is a great way to support BHS new grads on their academic journeys; remember Brighton classmates, teachers and staff; and a meaningful use for class reunion gifts.
+The BSAA Scholarship is a great way to support new BHS grads on their academic journeys; remember Brighton classmates, teachers and staff; and make a meaningful class reunion gift.

-This year, thanks to the generosity of BHS alumni, the BSAA is awarding two scholarships to outstanding BHS seniors, Amanda “Mandy” Smith and Benjamin D. Herrmann.
+In 2016, thanks to the generosity of BHS alumni, the BSAA awarded two scholarships to outstanding BHS seniors, Amanda “Mandy” Smith and Benjamin D. Herrmann.

 The BSAA has been helping with updating, renovating and improving the Library/Media Center at BHS.
 Projects include a beautiful piece of glass art in memory of long-time BSAA co-president Henry “Pete” French, BHS’53, created by BHS alum and BSAA/BHS Alumni Hall of Fame member Nancy Gong, BHS’74.